This tutorial will teach you the basic techniques for solving Picross puzzles.

 Only 7 squares need to be filled in.
 Where?

-When you put the 7 squares at the far left, and then the far right, the 4 middle squares are filled in both times.
+When you put the 7 squares at the left side, and then the right side, the 4 middle squares are filled in both times.
 This means that the four squares in the middle will definitely be filled in, no matter where the other three black squares might be.
 Try filling in the four middle squares below.

 Overlapping is one of the first strategies you should try when you start solving a puzzle.
-If you have trouble imagining the squares at the far left and far right sides of the grid, you can put an X at the ends of where the squares will be, like this:
+If you have trouble imagining the squares at the left side and right sides of the grid, you can put an X at the ends of where the squares will be, like this:

 Marking squares with Xs like this can help you figure out where black squares should go.